contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Church-published editions of the Bible include footnotes, subject indexes, and other study aids.

-When possible, members should use a preferred or Church-published edition of the Bible in Church classes and meetings.
-This helps maintain clarity in the discussion and consistent understanding of doctrine.
-Other editions of the Bible may be useful for personal or academic study.
+Generally, members should use a preferred or Church-published edition of the Bible in Church classes and meetings.
+This helps maintain clarity in discussions and consistent understanding of doctrine.
+Other Bible translations may also be used.
+Some individuals may benefit from translations that are doctrinally clear and also easier to understand.
+Examples of such translations can be found in the Church’s [Holy Bible list](https://www.churchofjesuschrist.org/study/manual/translations-and-downloads/scriptures/holy-bible?lang=eng).
+When members encounter doctrinal discrepancies between Bible translations, they should refer to the Book of Mormon, Doctrine and Covenants, Pearl of Great Price, and teachings of latter-day prophets.

 #### 38.8.40.2 Scripture Translation